justin9503/RegressionSprint_2401FTDSTeam_EG1/README.md

 ## 4. Environment <a class="anchor" id="environment"></a>

-It's highly recommended to use a virtual environment for your projects, there are many ways to do this; we've outlined one such method below.
-Make sure to regularly update this section.
-This way, anyone who clones your repository will know exactly what steps to follow to prepare the necessary environment.
-The instructions provided here should enable a person to clone your repo and quickly get started.
+Below we have outlined how we set up the virtual environment.
+The instructions below will help you clone the repository and quickly get started.

 ### Create the new evironment - you only need to do this once